Skip to main content

 Powers of attorney

-Marriage doesn't automatically grant your spouse authority over your finances or medical decisions.
-A healthcare POA and financial POA make it explicit.
+Marriage does not automatically grant your spouse authority over your finances or your medical care.
+Hospitals and banks ask for the document, not the marriage certificate.

 Blended families